Isotopes of xenon: Xenon-135

 Xenon-135 is a radioactive isotope of xenon, produced as a fission product of uranium.
 It has a half-life of 9.14 hours and is the most powerful known neutron-absorbing nuclear poison (having a neutron absorption cross-section of about 2 million barns).
-The overall yield of xenon-135 from fission is 6.3%, without considering any loss by neutron capture.
-Xe-135 exerts a significant effect on nuclear reactor operation (xenon pit).
+The overall yield of xenon-135 from fission is 6.3%, without considering any loss by neutron capture. ^{135}Xe exerts a significant effect on nuclear reactor operation (xenon pit).
 It is discharged to the atmosphere in small quantities by some nuclear power plants.

 Xenon-136

 Xenon-136 is an isotope of xenon that undergoes double beta decay to barium-136 with a very long half-life of 2.18×10^21 years, approximately 11 orders of magnitude longer than the age of the universe.
 It is being used in the Enriched Xenon Observatory experiment to search for neutrinoless double beta decay.